Healthdirect Free Australian health advice you can count on.

 What is blindness?

-Blindness is the partial or full loss of sight in your eyes.
-Some people who are blind can’t see anything at all.
-Most people who are legally blind can see some things, but they struggle with their vision.
+Blindness is the complete, or almost complete, loss of sight in your eyes.
+Some people who are blind can't see anything at all.
+Most people who are blind have some vision, but not enough to manage day-to-day life.

-• you can only just read a sign that’s 6 metres away, but that someone with normal vision can read from 60 metres away; or
+• You can't read a sign that's 6 metres away, but that someone with normal vision can read from 60 metres away.

-• your field of vision is less than 20 degrees in diameter (sometimes called ‘tunnel vision’).
+• Your field of vision is less than 20 degrees across.

-You have low vision if you can’t see properly, your eyesight can’t be improved as much as you’d like by using glasses or contact lenses, and your life is affected by your poor vision.
+• your eyesight can't be improved as much as you'd like by using glasses or contact lenses

 What are the symptoms of blindness?

-Different people have different experiences of vision loss or blindness, depending partly on what is causing it.
+Different people have different experiences of vision loss or blindness, depending on what is causing it.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.